 That time period may be general, like the 18th century, our centered around a specific date, and may span multiple eras.

 Many quality period dramas are filmed in stunning locations in England like Derbyshire and the Cotswolds, but they may also be produced outside of Britain, and be about any place.
 A great many period dramas have been adapted from classic works of literature; books from Jane Austen, Elizabeth Gaskell, Charles Dickens, Thomas Hardy, Charlotte Bronte, Louisa May Alcott have all been made into historical films.

-In The Period Films List and in our discussions and reviews, Willow and Thatch divides period films into two main categories: Period Dramas and Factual Period Films.
-All the period films on Willow and Thatch are broken down by era (Dark and Middle Ages, Tudor and Stuart Eras, Georgian and Regency Eras, Victorian Era, Edwardian Era, First World War, Interwar, Second World War, Post-war) and by theme.
+In The Period Films List and in our discussions and reviews, the period dramas on Willow and Thatch are broken down by era (Dark and Middle Ages, Tudor and Stuart Eras, Georgian and Regency Eras, Victorian Era, Edwardian Era, First World War, Interwar, Second World War, Post-war set until 1969) and by theme.

 Below are just some of the genres, terms used, and types and formats of film you’ll come across nested inside the more general moniker of “period films.”
 Style, setting, and characters are taken into consideration when film is fitted into a main genre, but genres may overlap.

 Costume drama: A type of drama that is set in the past, and gives special attention to costumes and designs.
 Crossing over with many other genres, as a Drama it is a subjective piece and contains numerous consecutive scenes of characters portrayed to effect a serious narrative throughout the title.
 Costume refers to a style of dress, including garments, accessories, and hairstyle, especially as characteristic of a particular country, period, or people.
 For articles about the costumes used in period dramas, see this section of Willow and Thatch.